New Topologies Promise Improved Performance for Powering Future Microprocessors

 Project Description

-As the number of transistors per processor increases following the Moore’s Law, processor’s demand for power also increases.
-Along with this, the demand for better performance in processors has also grown.
-What’s more critical is that for energy efficiency and better performance and reliability, the operating voltage of processors has lowered down to between 1 – 2V.
-This poses major design challenges in the dc-dc converter, known as Voltage Regulator Module or VRM for short, that supplies power to these processors.
-Therefore, there is an urgent need for new topologies beyond the existing basic Multiphase Buck VRM topology that would effectively address these design challenges.
+As the number of transistors per processor increases, per Moore’s Law, a processor’s demand for power also increases.
+The demand for improved processor performance has also increased.
+What’s more critical is that for energy efficiency and better performance and reliability, the operating voltage for processors has decreased to the range of 1V to 2V.
+This poses major design challenges for the dc-dc converter, known as a Voltage Regulator Module (VRM), that supplies power to these processors.
+Therefore, there is an urgent need for new topologies beyond the existing basic Multiphase Buck VRM topology that effectively addresses these design challenges.

 For further information, or if interested, please contact Dr. Taufik.